Editor’s Note: How to Use This Guide

 Project Timelines

 Project timelines would resemble level one in a video game if visual administration of projects were it.
 An easy approach to see your project roadmap is via a project timeline, which displays your project’s happenings in chronological order.
-This visual the management of projects tool often shows:
+This visual the management of projects tool often shows:- Each job you have in your project

 - The dates when each work will begin and conclude